 Each online service is different enough that one of them is sure to be a hit with someone on your holiday gift list.
 Or, you can be super generous and give all three–just don’t expect to be able to pull your friend away from their screen until well after the holidays are over.

-For more technology-related gift ideas, including advice on what devices would work best to stream video on, call All Business Technologies at 508-586-1000.
+For more technology-related gift ideas, including advice on what devices would work best to stream video on, call COMPANYNAME at PHONENUMBER.